 (You can click on all the photos to see them full size)

-map but you can avoid the highways and drive over the mountains from Karpanissi to Trikala (another neat place) to Kalambaka-Meteora.
+map or GPS but you can avoid the highways and drive over the mountains from Karpenissi to Trikala (another neat place) to Kalambaka-Meteora.
 If you are coming from Athens take the national road to Lamia and follow the signs to Karpenissi heading west.